hungcq/knowledge-repo/IT/blockchain/the-basics-of-bitcoins-and-blockchains.md

     - Who will run the nodes?
 Why?
     - Who is going to write blocks?
     - Who is going to validate blocks and why?
-    - If this is about data sharing, why can’t a web server be used?
+    - If this is about data sharing, why can't a web server be used?
-    - Is there a natural central authority whom everyone trusts, and if so why aren’t they hosting a portal?
+    - Is there a natural central authority whom everyone trusts, and if so why aren't they hosting a portal?

 ### 7. Initial coin offerings
 - New way for companies to raise money without diluting ownership or having to pay investors back